xieweiAlex/English_Learning/words/2024/words-Dec-24.md

 ## Interesting
 > vivid, absurd, "outrageous", hilarious expressions.
+>
+When I last visited Tallinn, in the mid-1990s, the people **fizzed** with optimism because they had recently shrugged off the decades-long grasp of the great bear.

 Britons may **scoff at** the idea that they have anything to teach the world about railways.